Areas of Influence

 - Writing a strong PI response: Panel members use the reviewer comments and the PI response to determine how well a proposal meets the assessment criteria.
 A well-written response—one that is not angry, aggressive, arrogant, dismissive, or petty—can help a proposal move up the rank order list.

 These topics and more are highlighted in this free session.

-Dr Elaine Massung has worked in higher education for over a decade, carrying out a variety of roles: post-doctoral research assistant, Continuing Education administrator and instructor, copy editor and proofreader, and portfolio manager at the Engineering and Physical Sciences Research Council.
+Dr Elaine Massung has worked in higher education for nearly two decades, carrying out a variety of roles: post-doctoral research assistant, Continuing Education administrator and instructor, copy editor and proofreader, and portfolio manager at the Engineering and Physical Sciences Research Council.

 She started Blue Eagle Academic Services to help students, researchers, and academics navigate the funding process and get a fresh perspective on their written work.